 How can I find a loan closet near me?

-ALS loan closets are typically managed by organizations such as The ALS Association and Muscular Dystrophy Association.
-Search for and register with a local ALS organization and ask about their loan closet.
+ALS loan closets are typically managed by local ALS nonprofit organizations, so you will want to search for a local ALS organization and inquire about their loan closet.
 There may also be some non-ALS loan closets in your area that lend equipment like walkers, wheelchairs, and shower chairs.

 If you borrow a piece of equipment that doesn’t work for you, ask for assistance or try something else.
 When you no longer need a piece of equipment, return it promptly so others can use it.
 And if you purchase a piece of equipment that you no longer need or that doesn’t work for you, you can help others by donating it to your local loan closet.